machinedialogue/IT-group/Session11.md

 Action Items:

-Loook for Freelance Manual Testing Jobs
+Look for Freelance Manual Testing Jobs

 Build your Resume as entry level QA